 During its hard-edged screening, the Legion introduces Warz to its severe world, which includes the last European colony in Africa, the French Territory of the Afars and Issas—”Djibouti,” for short—a spot of hell, he hears, where the sun hammers rocks until they scream.
 But the Legion rejects him.

 Destitute, facing a fugitive’s homecoming, Warz steps on funds right after he daydreams being paid for an act of heroism.
 The cash lets him get back on track.
 Intent on a fulfilling career, he buys an old camera to cover the Legion and follows the 13th DBLE, which is garrisoned in Djibouti.
 He wants to become a combat photographer.
 Why not? he reasons, his pics of high school football were admired, war photography being only a couple steps up from that.
 However, now he fixes his low self-esteem by pretending to be a battle-seasoned “shooter” as well as a war hero.

-Traveling through Ethiopia to save money, the narrow-minded Warz has experiences that fail to change his racial and societal bigotries.
+Traveling through Ethiopia to save money, the narrow-minded Warz has experiences that fail to change his perspective on a lot.
 Some include close calls from nomads and hyena, and one from a young journalist who nearly unmasks him.
-A bittersweet night with a married Swedish woman follows an unusual photo session with her while a vagabond he spots resembles a dead rock star too much.
+A bittersweet night with a married Swedish woman follows an unusual photo session with her while a vagabond he spots resembles a supposedly deceased rock star too much.
 Then in Djibouti, Warz gets a taste of what he came for as he watches the Legion catch trespassers in a response that almost brings down an airliner.
 But the real excitement comes after he meets Cassius Lovingood, an African-American and Legion deserter.
 “Cass” for short.